RensterMaat/premium_dl_ct/README.md

 # todo
 - adapt dataset to allow patient level classification tasks
     - only filter on missing lesion labels in train dataset, not in val and test
-- cosine annealing and early stopping callbacks
-- proof of concept hyperparameter sweep
+- adaptive batch size
-- random search over good initial parameters for model
+- random search over good initial parameters for model on dummy task, 1 fold
+- start extra agent on hpc
 - inner cross validation
 - run grid search
 - inference using ensembling per inner fold

+# nice to have
+- multiple instance learning